Overview

 Group By

-We now see a table below the bar graph showing device-specific conversion rates.
+We now see a Group Analysis table below the bar chart showing device-specific conversion rates.
 In this case, users don’t appear to be submitting signup via mobile, indicating that you may want to take a look at the UX of your mobile site.

 What if a user is a member of multiple groups?